-For more information about managing licenses in Cisco IPICS, see the "Managing Licenses" section on page 2-72.
-For detailed information about how to obtain licenses in the release of Cisco IPICS, refer to the Cisco IPICS Server Installation and Upgrade Guide Release 2.0(1).
+For more information about managing licenses in Cisco IPICS, see the "Managing Licenses" section on page 2-107.
+For detailed information about how to obtain licenses in this release of Cisco IPICS, refer to the Cisco IPICS Server Installation and Upgrade Guide Release 2.1(1).